 VR Bromance — Dr. Angelo and Jobe

-Without a doubt, the film centers on Dr. Angelo and Jobe, both who are completely different characters.
+Without a doubt, The Lawnmower Man centers on Dr. Angelo and Jobe, both who are completely different characters.
 While Dr. Angelo is well-educated and well-respected, his counterpart is polar opposite.
 However, both find themselves in similar situations.

 The mentally-challenged Jobe is living in what could best be described as a shack near a church, while keeping busy by mowing lawns.
 He also regularly encounters an abusive priest and a harassing gas station attendant who often mocks his disability.
 Spoiler alert, they both get what is coming to them via Jobe 2.0.
 Dr. Angelo is also going undergoing turmoil in his personal life by dealing with an unsatisfied spouse and is constantly at odds with his VSI superiors.